-The Schar School and College of Education and Human Development Launch a New Master’s-Level Education Policy Program
+The Schar School and College of Education and Human Development Launch a New Master’s-Level Track in Education Policy

 Leading scholars and education policy practitioners from George Mason University’s College of Education and Human Development (CEHD) and the Schar School of Policy and Government will help students understand how education policy is debated, created, and implemented in a new master's level program this fall.

 The graduate-level emphasis area, Education Policy, is offered in the Master of Public Policy (MPP) degree program and is spearheaded by CEHD associate professor Spiros Protopsaltis, a former deputy assistant secretary in the Department of Education and senior Senate aide, and former Virginia Secretary of Education Anne Holton, now a visiting professor at CEHD and the Schar School.

 “Among the most important responsibilities of government is to provide for the education of their citizens,” CEHD Dean Mark Ginsberg said.
 “This innovative new graduate-level emphasis area will provide students with the background and skills to form and influence education policy, a critical issue for our society.
 I am truly excited about our partnership with the Schar School and confident that this program track will be highly valued by our students and graduates, as well as those who employ education policy professionals.’

 “Education is a third of every state and local government, and a major influence in the private sector as well, with education think tanks, non-profit and for-profit companies playing increasing roles," said Holton.
 "When we get education right, we get economic development right, as well as equity and fairness."

 “Students will learn how to analyze problems, develop solutions, advocate, engage with and advise policymakers, and overall have a positive impact in improving education for all,” Protopsaltis said.